UK trade gap narrows sharply, helped by exports, oil prices

 LONDON Britain's trade deficit fell to its narrowest in over 14 years in the three months to January, helped by rising exports and cheaper oil, another sign of improvement in one of the recovering economy's weak spots.

-In January alone, the deficit in trade of goods and services shrank to 616 million pounds, less than a third of its size in December, official data showed.
+In January alone, the deficit in trade of goods and services shrank to 616 million pounds ($923 million), less than a third of its size in December, official data showed.

 The three-month reading of the deficit -- a less volatile measure -- was its smallest since October 2000, the Office for National Statistics said on Thursday.